Killing of Walter Wallace: Reactions

-Protests and unrest
+Protests and riots

 Protests and demonstrations against police brutality and institutional racism in response to Wallace's killing took place across Philadelphia throughout late October.
-Peaceful demonstrations took place, while others escalated into clashes between police and protesters.
+Peaceful demonstrations took place, while others escalated into rioting.
 According to Philadelphia officials, there was a total of 225 arrests, 60 injured police officers, 617 incidents of looting, 18 damaged vehicles, and 24 ATM explosions during the protests.

 On October 27, the state and city authorities requested help from the Pennsylvania National Guard, which then mobilized several hundred soldiers.
 Residents from several districts of Philadelphia were instructed by police to stay indoors to avoid "widespread demonstrations that have turned violent with looting".
 In response to the protests, Philadelphia announced a citywide curfew on October 28 from 9:00 pm on October 28 to 6:00 am the following day.

 On October 30, Pennsylvania Governor Tom Wolf deployed the National Guard to Philadelphia and stationed them outside City Hall and the Municipal Services Building.
 Another curfew was imposed, beginning at 9 pm on October 30 and ending at 6 am on October 31.
 Two men were charged with felony possession of weapons of mass destruction after illegal explosives, bolt cutters and machetes were found in their van.
 Officials said the two men were attempting to blow up ATMs.

 Additional protests against Wallace's killing took place in Portland and Brooklyn.

 Rickia Young beating

 Video footage from the protests on October 27 also showed a slow-moving SUV being surrounded by police.
 Officers with batons surrounded the vehicle, broke its windows, pulled its driver and a passenger, Rickia Young and her teenage nephew, from the car, threw them onto the ground, and then pulled Young's 2-year-old son from the backseat.
 Young had to be taken to the hospital for injuries sustained in the arrest and was later released without charges.

-The Fraternal Order of Police posted a photo of a policewoman holding Young's son to Twitter and Facebook, claiming that the child had been found wandering the streets and that they were protecting him.
+The National Fraternal Order of Police posted a photo of a policewoman holding Young's son to Twitter and Facebook, claiming that the child had been found wandering the streets and that they were protecting him.
 The Young's family attorney accused the police union of lying in the post showing an officer carrying the toddler, which was later removed, and according to the police union, they "learned of conflicting accounts of the circumstances" over how the toddler ended up in the hands of police.
 The city paid Young an out-of-court settlement of $2 million in September 2021.

+The officer accused of beating Rickia Young, Darren Kardos, was subsequently fired.
+He was charged with assault in April of 2022 and acquitted by a jury in July of 2023.